 Exxon wants to get oil flowing from their offshore platforms again – via pipeline or trucking.

 Plains All American, a texas-based petroleum (oil) transporting and storage company, was responsible for line 901, and was found legally liable for the pipeline’s failure, guilty of one felony and eight misdemeanor counts.
 The convictions included killing marine mammals, killing protected seabirds, discharging oil onto land, and failure to maintain proper equipment.
 Plains also failed to notify the California Office of Emergency Services and the National Response Center of the oil spill when it initially occurred.
+They were ultimately fined only $3.3 million out of the $1.2 billion asked for.

 Now they want to rebuild.
 They will be proposing two pipelines – lines 901R and 903R (R = replacement).
 Line 901R would follow the same route as the old 901, while 903 would carry the oil from Sisquoc to Pentland Delivery Point in Kern County.